websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/running-scripts-in-containers.md

 ## Running Scripts During the Configure Phase

-If there are more ways that you want to configure Tomcat and DXP than what the Configure Phase offers, implement them in a Configure Phase script.
-Please see [DXP Container Lifecycle and API](./dxp-container-lifecycle-and-api.md#lifecycle) for details on the Configure Phase.
+If there are more ways that you want to configure Tomcat and Liferay than what the Configure Phase offers, implement them in a Configure Phase script.
+Please see [Container Lifecycle and API](./container-lifecycle-and-api.md#lifecycle) for details on the Configure Phase.

 Here are steps for setting up Configure Phase scripts using a bind mount.